The Han Solo Movie Just Lost Its Directors

 "Phil Lord and Christopher Miller are talented filmmakers who have assembled an incredible cast and crew, but it’s become clear that we had different creative visions on this film, and we’ve decided to part ways," Kathleen Kennedy, president of Lucasfilm, said in a statement.
 "A new director will be announced soon."

 The AV Club notes that things seemed to be going well up to this point, so the cited "creative differences" must have been a recent development.
 Kennedy's statement probably won't do much to stop fans from worrying about the film's ultimate fate, however.
-After what happened with Star Wars: Rogue One, with Gareth Edwards stepping down and Tony Gilroy rewriting and reshooting the film, it looks like a few behind-the-scenes hurdles are de rigueur in a galaxy far, far away.
+After what happened with Star Wars: Rogue One, with Tony Gilroy rewriting and reshooting parts of the film, it looks like a few behind-the-scenes hurdles are de rigueur in a galaxy far, far away.

 The cast, including Alden Ehrenreich (Han Solo) and Donald Glover (Lando Calrissian), haven't commented on the situation.